 "It could forcefully be argued that geology and the broader fields of the earth sciences are the most important sciences for the 21st century, because humanity has only this one planet as a home, and if we render it unsuitable for human habitation we are all in serious trouble."
 (Alvarez and Leitao (2010), Geology 38, 231-234

-The earth sciences department is one of the most globally integrated departments at Dickinson College with 100% of our faculty having published with international collaborators and 80% having field areas outside of the U.S. The earth sciences curriculum and faculty expertise cover a broad range of disciplinary and interdisciplinary topics from structural geology to global climate change; from paleontology to energy resources; and from Earth materials to natural hazards taught in a research- and project-based environment using research-grade analytical instrumentation.
+The earth sciences department is one of the most globally integrated departments at Dickinson with 100 percent of our faculty having published with international collaborators and 80 percent having field areas outside of the U.S. The earth sciences curriculum and faculty expertise cover a broad range of disciplinary and interdisciplinary topics from structural geology to global climate change; from paleontology to energy resources; and from Earth materials to natural hazards taught in a research- and project-based environment using research-grade analytical instrumentation.
 Each course has a field component utilizing the diversity of the local and regional geology.
 A field trip endowment allows students to learn farther afield.
 Recent destinations have included southern California, New Mexico, Sicily, the UK, Iceland and the island of Montserrat.
 The earth sciences program culminates in a capstone independent research experience for which majors develop, write and present their results, frequently at professional earth science meetings.

 Iceland Alumni Trip | June 17 - July 1, 2017 | With Dickinson Professor of Earth Sciences Benjamin Edwards